howardgrams/howardgrams.github.io/_posts/2024-02-02-Fossil Footprint Nebula.md

 excerpt_separator: <!--endSummary-->
 ---

-Here's an image of NGC 1491 (also designated Sharpless Sh2-206), a faint but interestingly-shaped emission nebula.
+Here's an image of NGC 1491 (also designated Sharpless Sh2-206), a faint emission nebula that has an interesting shape.
 Some sources give it the name Fossil Footprint nebula.

 <!--endSummary-->